strengejacke/ggeffects/README.md

   more detailed description in [this vignette](https://strengejacke.github.io/ggeffects/articles/technical_differencepredictemmeans.html).

-  Question answered: “What is the predicted value of the response at meaningful values or levels of my focal terms for the ‘average’ observation in the population?”.
+  Question answered: “What is the predicted (or: expected) value of the response at meaningful values or levels of my focal terms for the ‘average’ observation in the population?”.
 It does not only refer to the actual data in your sample, but also “what would be if” we had more data, or if we had data from a different population.

 **And what about marginal effects?** Marginal effects refer to the difference between two adjacent predictions.
 They are not the same as